o1-labs/rfcs/00xx-account-deletion.md

   don't do anything if `account` does not exist.

-While both are not needed, since one can usually be easily derived from the other, we argue that it is nicer to have this 2 functions be provided in the interface.
+While both are not needed, since one can usually be easily derived from the other, we argue that it is nicer to have these 2 functions be provided in the interface.

 #### Changes to `last_filled`